rust-lang/rfcs/text/0000-casting_from_by_as.md

 ## As-Prime Casting

-Unfortunately, as_cast has has huge disadvantage of using too many brackets in expressions, because it has strong precedence = 13.
+Unfortunately, as_cast has has huge disadvantage of using too many parentheses in expressions, because it has strong precedence = 13.

 (A) So, it is important to add a new operator as_prime `as'` (or its alternatives, like  `as$` / `as#`, ..) that cast the whole expression.